surniaulula/wpsso-wc-metadata/readme.txt

 The *SSO &gt; WooCommerce Metadata* settings page allows you to **enable or disable product metadata with simple checkboxes**, along with customizing the labels and placeholders for different WordPress languages (aka locales).

-Product metadata fields are added seamlessly to the WooCommerce product editing page (aka the WooCommerce "**Product data**" metabox) for both simple products and products with variations.
+Product metadata fields are added seamlessly to the WooCommerce product editing page (in the WooCommerce "**Product data**" metabox) for both simple products and products with variations.

 **Product global identifier values (ie. GTIN, GTIN-8, GTIN-12, GTIN-13, GTIN-14, ISBN, and MPN) are also searchable from both the front-end and from the WooCommerce Products page.**